Why sitting too much is a problem

 Getting started with healthy changes is the hard part.
-Peterson said finding a routine that works with your lifestyle is key.
+Kirkland said finding a routine that works with your lifestyle is key.

 “Ironically enough, you can use technology to help you by setting reminders in your phone until your routine is down and becomes a habit,” he said.
 “We also have tons of exercise videos available to us online and it’s important to use those resources.
 For many of us, we are more likely to get our exercise in if we don’t have to leave the comfort of our homes.”

 For a sedentary person, just 15 minutes of exercise a day will lower your risk of dying by 14% and can add three years to your life.
 Small changes can make a huge difference.